acuminous/filby/README.md

       - Park Close - Owners
       - Park Close - Guests

-# Defining entities performs the following:
+# Adding entities performs the following:
-#
 # 1. Inserts a row into the 'fby_entity' table,
 # 2. Creates a table 'park_v1' for holding reference data
-# 3. Creates an aggregate function 'park_v1_aggregate' to be used by projections
+# 3. Creates an aggregate function 'get_park_v1_aggregate' to be used by projections
 add entities:
   - name: park
     version: 1